• Mental Health

 • Premenstrual dysphoric disorder (PMDD)

-• Depressive disorder due to substance misuse or a medical condition
+• Depressive disorder due to substance use disorder or a medical condition

 Some of these conditions may overlap while others are mutually exclusive.
-For example, a person cannot have bipolar disorder and MDD, because bipolar disorder includes periods of major depression.2 With double depression, a person has persistent depressive disorder, which persists for at least two years, and episodes of major depression.
-When these disorders combine, they create a mix of chronic and acute symptoms that cause great distress.
+For example, a person cannot have bipolar disorder and MDD because bipolar disorder includes periods of major depression.2 With double depression, a person has persistent depressive disorder, which persists for at least two years, and episodes of major depression.

 How Is Double Depression Different From Major Depression Without PDD?